 Digital health apps are designed by people with high health literacy and high digital literacy for people who often have neither.
 The resulting usability failures are not merely frustrating — they are clinically consequential.
 A patient who cannot figure out how to message their provider through a portal waits until symptoms worsen.
 A caregiver who cannot interpret a medication reminder interface manages dosing from memory.
 An elderly patient who cannot navigate telehealth setup misses the appointment entirely.
+In a consumer app, the equivalent failure produces an abandoned cart.
+In a patient-facing health app, the equivalent failure can produce an emergency room visit.

 Variable User Capabilities